 Note: In certain weather conditions the terminal will emit a plume of steam.
-If possible avoid positioning the terminal where this may cause a nuisance, i.e. positions A, D, H, J and M in the above table.
+If possible avoid positioning the terminal where this may cause a nuisance, i.e. positions A, D, G, H, J or M.

 The flue terminal must be exposed to the external air and the position must allow the free passage of air across it at all times.
-If the terminal is fitted within 850 mm of a plastic or painted gutter or 450 mm of painted eaves or 300 mm of a plastic car port roof, an aluminium shield at least 1 m long should be fitted to the underside of the gutter or painted surface.
-If the terminal is fitted less than 2 m above a surface to which people have access, the terminal must be protected by a terminal guard.
-A suitable guard is available from you local boiler merchant.
+If the terminal is fitted within 850 mm of a plastic or painted gutter or 450 mm of painted eaves, an aluminium shield at least 1 m long should be fitted to the underside of the gutter or painted surface.
+A terminal must not be sited below 2.1 m where people have access to, such as public footpaths, access routes, patios etc. However, If the terminal is fitted less than 2.1 m above a surface where there is no public access, the terminal must be protected by a terminal guard.
+A suitable guard is available from Alpha Therm Ltd.